Cheapest Car Insurance for 16-Year-Olds

 Cheap Car Insurance for 16-Year-Olds: Bottom Line

 Car insurance for 16-year-olds is expensive, but teens can save by comparing quotes, staying on a family policy and using discounts.
 National General offers some of the most affordable rates for 16-year-old drivers nationally.
-You can often save more by comparing quotes from different companies.
+You save more by comparing quotes from different companies.

 Car Insurance for 16-Year-Olds: FAQ